 If your Frenchie Pug gets especially restless, consider pulling over and letting your dog burn off some excess energy with a walk, a run or even a toilet break.

-This is a crossbreed of dog who gets easily bored, so long car journeys are best broken up by little breaks – plus that helps the driver too.
+This is a crossbreed of a dog who gets easily bored, so long car journeys are best broken up by little breaks – plus that helps the driver too.

 The Frenchie Pug vs the Shih Tzu